xueyiju/chocopy-wasm-compiler-B/designs/forLoopIterators-conflicts.md

 * ### Memory management

 We don’t have any interaction with the memory management group.
 Memory Management team implemented a builtin function test_refcount, and there is no iterators/for-loops in that part, there is no intersection between the 2 features.
+We are also not concerned with how they group store elements in the memory.

 * ### Optimization
 ```python